NethermindEth/Taiko-Preconf-AVS/Docs/design-doc.md

     - Note: Since the slasher contract has [not yet been implemented](https://github.com/Layr-Labs/eigenlayer-contracts/blob/a888a1cd1479438dda4b138245a69177b125a973/src/contracts/core/Slasher.sol#L14) in EigenLayer, we will implement our own mock contract for the PoC.
 - (4) The operator registers as a preconfer operator by calling [Registry Coordinator](https://github.com/Layr-Labs/eigenlayer-middleware/blob/mainnet/docs/RegistryCoordinator.md) Eigenlayer middleware.

+More detailed design considerations around the registry can be found in [Appendix: Registry Design](#Appendix-Registry-Design).

 ## Step 2: Election

 The AVS contract (`PreconfTaskManager`) elects a single preconfer from the set of registered validators for a given slot.
 There are two cases to consider: